hifiberry/hifiberry-os/userdoc/troubleshooting.md

 ## No metadata from Logitech Media Server

+Have a look at the lmsmpris logs:

+`
+journalctl -u lmsmpris
+`

+You might see a message that lmsmpris isn't connected to a server:
+`
+WARNING: root - LMS socket not connected, ignoring command `

 Check, if the command line interface of LMS is enabled and running on port 9090:

 `